 There’s a concession stand if you get hungry or you can pack a picnic if you’re into planning ahead.
 Lawn chairs are also available to rent, in case you didn’t bring any along.

-There is no shortage of local, fresh food and being on the coast seafood is definitely the specialty here.
+There is no shortage of local, fresh food here in New Hampshire.
+And, with Portsmouth being on the coast, seafood is definitely the specialty here.

 “Bar open till whenever” as their website puts it and this held true as it was the only place still serving food after the concert, at around 9:30pm.

 I ended up eating at the Old Ferry Landing, the oldest restaurant in Portsmouth.
 The restaurant is full of local seafood offerings.
-There’s friend food plus some healthy options.
-Service was fast and friendly.
+There’s fried food plus some healthy options.
+The service was fast and friendly.